Weather and Uncrewed Aircraft Systems (UAS)

 As far as the potential drones have, the sky’s the limit.
 Well, up to 400 feet, that is.

-Industry, government agencies, national security entities and recreational drone enthusiasts see how the growing uses of unmanned aircraft systems (UAS), commonly called drones, will contribute to our way of life.
+Industry, government agencies, national security entities and recreational drone enthusiasts see how the growing uses of Uncrewed Aircraft Systems (UAS), commonly called drones, will contribute to our way of life.
 They’re far-ranging, from such life-saving applications as spotting a stranded hiker or hunter in the wilderness, to locating wildfire embers, to commercial innovations such as delivering package goods.
 It’s a burgeoning field with endless opportunities.

 Yet these light-weight aircraft face their own unique challenges: low-altitude wind and weather.
 A seemingly benign five-knot headwind, for example, can mean disaster for a drone’s takeoff and flight path, possibly careening into the ground, or another aircraft or building.
 Forecasting such low-level weather is essential to the success of this emerging technology and is critical to UAS “traffic management,” in the parlance of users.